-Dr. Burroughs's research interests: making connections between the mathematics that pre-service teachers study as undergraduates and the mathematics they teach in schools; developing courses appropriate for mathematics teacher preparation programs; developing curriculum and instructional approaches for middle and high school mathematics that are contextually appropriate.
+Dr. Burroughs’s research interests: making connections between the mathematics that pre-service teachers study as undergraduates and the mathematics they teach in schools; mathematical modeling across grades K-12; equitable access to mathematics in K-12, undergraduate, and graduate settings.

 Mary Alice Carlson

 Dr. Carlson's research interests: teacher learning and teacher change; mathematics teacher leadership; teacher professional development; mathematical modeling in grades K-8.